devopsdays/devopsdays-web/content/events/2020-chicago/sponsor-info.md

 Facebook: https://www.facebook.com/devopsdayschi/
 Instagram: https://www.instagram.com/devopsdayschi

-#### Note to sponsors about social media and Slack
+#### Note to sponsors about social media and Discord
 Please note that sponsors are responsible for collecting their own leads and contact information for participants.
-If a sponsor abuses the social media and/or Slack channel at the event to harvest contact information, the organizers have the right to ban the organization from future events.
+If a sponsor abuses the social media and/or Discord channel at the event to harvest contact information, the organizers have the right to ban the organization from future events.